WilliamTjonndal/IT3212/assignment1/Group 25.md

   - You could have visualized before/after distributions or volatility metrics to strengthen discussion of impact.
 - Mentioned mitigation strategies which are less sensitive to label bias to justify our label encoding choice in section [4a. ii)](#4-data-transformation-section-a-ii) to improve:
   - You could have mentioned mitigation strategies if used in ML (e.g., tree-based models less sensitive to label bias).
-- Included numeric evidence in terms of mean and variance before and after applying Min-max normalization in section [4b. ii)](#4-data-transformation-section-b-ii) to improve:
+- Added numeric evidence in terms of mean and other metrics before and after applying Min-max normalization in section [4b.](#4-data-transformation-section-b) to improve:
   - You could have included numerical evidence (e.g., mean, variance before/after) or rationale for not choosing standardization (beyond intuition).
 - Briefly noted how our split maintains time distribution to avoid data leakage in section [5a.](#5-data-splitting-section-a) to improve:
   - You could have briefly noted how this split maintains class/time distribution
-- Included variance explained by first PCA components and justified retaining two components in section [6](#6-PCA) to improve:
+- Included variance explained by first PCA components and justified retaining two components in section [6.](#6-PCA) to improve:
   - You could have included quantitative detail (e.g., variance explained by first components, number of components retained).